Important Note: For inquries regarding upcoming programs amid COVID-19, please contact us via email@example.com

 Step Four: Register and Attend Pre-Marital Instruction Courses

-The Marriage Preparation Sessions (i.e. Pre-Cana) offer practical insights and assistance in building a successful marriage.
+The Marriage Preparation Session (i.e. Pre-Cana) offers practical insights and assistance in building a successful marriage.
 Topics covered include: Communication, Conflict Resolution, Family of Origin, Finances and more.
 The registration fee is $100 per couple.
-Certificate of Completion is issued.
+Certificate is issued.

 Step Five: Continue Meeting with Priest or Deacon